hraberg/shen.clj/README.markdown

 ## Roadmap

-This port, while aiming to conform closely (and hopefully fully) to the (Shen specification)[http://shenlanguage.org/Documentation/shendoc.htm], has its primiary goal to enable Shen's power in real world Clojure code.
+This port, while aiming to conform closely (and hopefully fully) to the [Shen specification](http://shenlanguage.org/Documentation/shendoc.htm), has its primiary goal to enable Shen's power in real world Clojure code.

 * Test suite running properly. (day/s)
 * Test suite passing. (days to week/s)